section-engineering-education/engineering-education/content/articles/speech-to-text-transcription-model-using-deep-speech/index.md

 Speech-to-text transcription is a subset of natural language processing that is used to convert speech to text.
 Speech may be in form of video or audio files.
 The model analyses the speech and converts it to the corresponding text.

 A speech to text model is applied in various areas such as:
-- Subtitle generation in audio and video files
+- Subtitle generation in audio and video files.
 - Medical sector to convert spoken words to text.
 - Online voice services.
 It is applied in businesses that use online customer support.
 - Automatic generation of word documents.
 Using audio and producing word documents instead of typing.